samaneh-hesabi/Regression_Bayesian_Customer_transaction_dataset/README.md

 ## 1.7 Results Interpretation
 The analysis provides:
-- Parameter estimates with credible intervals
+- Parameter estimates with credible intervals (in `posterior_distributions.png`)
-- Feature importance rankings
+- Feature importance rankings (in `feature_importance.png`)
 - Model predictions with uncertainty estimates
-- Comparison with traditional regression methods
-- Model validation metrics
+- Model validation metrics (in `metrics.png`)
+- MCMC convergence diagnostics (in `trace_plot.png`)

 ## 1.8 Contributing
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please refer to the CONTRIBUTING.md file for detailed contribution guidelines.

 ## 1.9 License
 This project is licensed under the MIT License - see the LICENSE file for details.